 Ken Weitzman

-National Awards include The L. Arnold Weissberger Award for Playwriting for ARRANGEMENTS, TCG Edgerton Foundation New American Play Award for THE CATCH, the Fratti/Newman Political Play Contest Award for FIRE IN THE GARDEN, Boulder Ensemble Theatre Company's Generations Contest for SEAL BOY, and South Coast Repertory’s Elizabeth George Commission for an Outstanding Emerging Playwright.
+National Awards include The L. Arnold Weissberger Award for Playwriting for Arrangements, TCG Edgerton Foundation New American Play Award for The Catch, the Fratti/Newman Political Play Contest Award for Fire in the Garden, Boulder Ensemble Theatre Company’s Generations competition for seal boy, and South Coast Repertory’s Elizabeth George Commission for an Outstanding Emerging Playwright.

-Organizations who have commissioned Ken’s work include the San Francisco Museum of Modern Art, Arena Stage, the Alliance Theatre, Actors Theatre of Louisville, Theatre Emory, Out of Hand Theatre, and South Coast Repertory Theatre.
+Organizations who have commissioned Ken’s work include the San Francisco Museum of Modern Art (a GPS Audio play for the museum’s audio content), Arena Stage, the Alliance Theatre, Actors Theatre of Louisville, Theatre Emory, Out of Hand Theatre, and South Coast Repertory Theatre.

-Ken’s plays have been published by Samuel French, Playscripts, Smith and Kraus, and Blackbird.
+Ken’s plays and monologues have been published by Samuel French, Playscripts, Smith and Kraus, Blackbird, and Applause.

-Ken received his MFA from University of California, San Diego and has taught at UCSD, Emory University, Indiana University (head of MFA in Playwriting) and, currently, at Stony Brook University.
+Ken received his MFA from University of California, San Diego and has taught at UCSD, Emory University, Indiana University (head of MFA in Playwriting) and, currently, at Stony Brook University where his work includes developing storytelling and interdisciplinary programs for the Alan Alda Center for Communicating Science.

 A father makes a recording for his son, a week prior to his son's first birthday.
 In it he strangely tells him about Norman Morrison, a Quaker from Baltimore, who in 1965 drove to the Pentagon and, in protest over the U.S. policy in Vietnam, doused himself in kerosene and lit himself on fire.
 In his arms as Morrison did this, was his one-year-old daughter.
 Morrison died within minutes, Emily (his daughter) somehow survived.